 If you are planning a trip to Romania, it’s good to know that there are multiple international airports scattered throughout the country.
-I am going to list them all today, with some extra details in case you need them.
+I am going to list them all in this article, with some extra details to make things easier for you.

 Even though very few people know exactly where Romania is on a map, it is a pretty large country and getting from one city to another might prove to be very difficult (or at least take a long time) if you choose to travel by train or car.

 Therefore, choosing the correct international airport as an entry point will potentially save you hours of traveling to get to your desired location.

 While only a few of these are major airports, offering lots of options in terms of flights and destinations, knowing them all is definitely useful for planning your arrival here or your itinerary in Romania.